nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ![Before image of List Command](images/user-guide/ListCommandBefore.png)
 ![After image of List Command](images/user-guide/ListCommandAfter.png)

-We have the following commands in this section
+We have the following commands in this section:

 * [Listing all tasks](#listing-all-tasks--ls--a)
 * [Listing all unmarked tasks](#listing-all-unmarked-tasks--ls--u)